bigeyex/python-adminui/README.md

 - Line and Bar Chart
 - Create decent looking menus
 - Data tables with pagination
+- Adaptive to small screens and mobile devices
 - No HTML, CSS, JS needed